mrtmm/hastexo-xblock/README.md

   from the terminal window.
 (Default: `above`; this is currently an experimental feature)

+* `lab_usage_limit`: Allocate limited time per user for labs across the platform, in hours.
+(Default is `None`, meaning there is no time limit).

+* `block_labs_over_limit`: Block access to labs when a `lab_time_limit` is set and a learner has reached the limit.
+If set to `False`, will display a warning that the limit has been reached but does allow to keep using the labs.
+If set to `True` will block the learners access to labs after limit has been reached.
+  (Default: `False`)

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   (Default: `900`)